kimpham54/rust-book-homework-kim/README.md

 - avoids null references, all references are always valid
 - buffer overflow/buffer overrun - dangling pointers, memory not deallocated
 - 80% or vast majority wired mag says these issues caused by these languaes. borrow checker. no straight pointers and references. immutable types by default, variables change only if explictly telling it can be mutable. borrow checker checks memory and that you did this properly
+- null pointer dereferencing
+- danging references

+- idempotent insanity albert einstein
+- polymorphism
+- question: structs and enums are data structures not types, and they are hetrogeneous?
+- blockchain merkle tree hash tree, linked list

 # TERMS TERMS TERMS TERMS TERMS
 ## Chapter 1